Lance0226/CIS700_Convex_Hull_RL/README.md

-# Pointer Networks in Tensorflow
+# Pointer Networks with Reinforcement Learning

 This is an implementation of [Pointer Networks](https://arxiv.org/abs/1506.03134) to solve the [Convex Hull](https://en.wikipedia.org/wiki/Convex_hull) problem.
-Stacking RNN layers is supported.

 ![](README/arch.png)